 If you are prepared to consider the logistics of travel and accommodation as part of the overall journey for each contract then take the time out to consider the view — you might just enjoy the scenery unfold before you.

 Would you like to know more?

-If you found this article useful, do let me know, it will encourage me to do more.
-If you want me to write about anything specific about contracting, get in touch.
-I plan to release more under the title “Contractor Life” so follow/subscribe to be notified for the next one.
+If you found this article useful, do let me know.
+Your feedback will encourage me to do more.
+If you want me to write about anything specific about consulting, get in touch.
+I plan to release more under the title “Consulting Life” so follow/subscribe to be notified for the next one.

-The Contractor Life series, and this article in the series is also published through Medium.
+The Consulting Life series, and this article in the series is also published through Medium.
 Read Here..